U.S. Congress in sprint to fund government, approve COVID-19 emergency aid

 Senate Majority Leader Mitch McConnell, a Republican, dismissed that on Friday as a "preposterous" federal handout for Democratic-leaning states that he says do not need it.

-Senator Lisa Murkowski of Alaska told reporters her state's revenues had seen a 33 percent decline during the pandemic in an economy heavily dependent on summertime tourism.

-"We're a state that is really, really hurting right now," Murkowski said on Friday, adding that many others are in the same situation.

-The House's No. 2 Democrat, Steny Hoyer, offered a glimmer of hope that a breakthrough might be possible, telling CNN on Sunday that Democrats "are not going to get everything we want.
+The House's No. 2 Democrat, Steny Hoyer, suggested some wiggle room, telling CNN on Sunday that Democrats "are not going to get everything we want.
 We think state and local (aid) is important.
 And if we can get that, we want to get it.
 But we want to get aid out to the people who are really, really struggling and are at grave risk."

-Congress also is divided over whether to do a second round of direct payments to Americans to help stimulate the economy.

-"We have a history now of going to the 11th hour and 59th minute on all of this and it's very unfortunate.
-That's where we are," lamented Republican Senator Pat Roberts, who is retiring at year's end.
+But House Speaker Nancy Pelosi's spokesman, Drew Hammill, wrote on Twitter on Sunday that Pelosi, a Democrat, believes the need for state and local funding is important, "especially given the states’ responsibility for distributing and administering the vaccine."

-(Reporting by Richard Cowan; Additional reporting by Susan Cornwell and David Shepardson; Editing by Peter Cooney)
+(Reporting by Richard Cowan and Susan Cornwell in Washington Additional reporting by David Shepardson in Washington Editing by Scott Malone and Matthew Lewis)

 ((Richard.Cowan@thomsonreuters.com; Reuters Messaging: richard.cowan@thomsonreuters.com; 202-898-8391; Reuters Messaging; richard.cowan.reuters.com@reuters.net))